dehora/nakadi-java/README.md

 to start a new retry supplying a fresh `RetryPolicy` instance.

 **Be careful with EventTypeResource**: the ordering and general delivery behaviour for event delivery is **undefined** under retries.
-That is, a delivery retry may result in out or order batches being sent to the server.
+That is, a delivery retry may result in out of order batches being sent to the server.
 Also retrying a partially delivered (207) batch may result in one or more events being delivered multiple times.